After Buying A Puppy

 The ideal collar to buy is one that is adjustable and sized for pups.
 As your puppy grows, you'll be able to alter the collar size for months, and these collars can be left on your dog with tags attached.

 Because your new dog will be teething, make sure to have appropriate chew toys on hand.
-Benebones® and sterilized natural bones that can be packed with peanut butter or cheese are two things that are advised for teething.
+Benebones®, KONG®, and sterilized natural bones that can be packed with peanut butter or cheese are three things that are advised for teething.
 Follow the manufacturer's directions as you would with any dog toy, and constantly watch your puppy while he has access to toys and goodies.

 Because your dog is still not housebroken, he should sleep in his crate at night.
 He's also teething, so whatever cage bedding you supply should be tough for him to break apart and chew on.
 Teething puppies can chew and digest their bedding.
 If you offer him a bed or a bedcover, make sure it's washable.